sphinx-doc/sphinx/Doc-26/library/re.rst

    accessible via the symbolic group name *name*.
 Group names must be valid Python identifiers, and each group name must be defined only once within a regular expression.
 A symbolic group is also a numbered group, just as if the group were not named.
-So the group named 'id' in the example above can also be referenced as the numbered group 1.
+So the group named 'id' in the example below can also be referenced as the numbered group 1.

    For example, if the pattern is ``(?P<id>[a-zA-Z_]\w*)``, the group can be